todogroup/ospology/ospo-book/content/en/03-chapter.md

 #### Creating and Implementing an Open Source Strategy

 The way the people behind an OSPO achieve this is by creating and maintaining a framework covering the following aspects: strategy, governance, compliance, and community engagement.
-The OSPO's strategy focuses on aligning the organization's open source goals with its overall organization objectives.
+The OSPO's strategy focuses on aligning the organization's open source usage (also called consumption) and contributions across its projects, products, services, or internal infrastructure to its overall organization objectives.

 A strategy creates a high-level consensus on concrete topics and their impact on your organization and the people within it.
 A good practice is to [document this strategy in an open source strategy document](https://todogroup.org/resources/guides/setting-an-open-source-strategy/).

 It is recommended that this document includes a general Q&A section.
 Additionally, you may consider creating specific how-to guides for specialized areas that interact with the OSPO and open source projects (e.g., marketing, legal, engineering) to address specific challenges.
 These guides should be tailored to the domain knowledge of the team members involved.

-#### Understanding the relevance of open source within the organization
+### Fostering open source integration within the organization

-Effectively executed OSPO work takes into account the elements of an organization's architecture, as understanding the organization's goals is fundamental for making informed open source-forward decisions:
+Effectively executed OSPO work takes into account the elements of an organization's architecture, as understanding the organization's goals is fundamental for making informed open source-forward decisions.
+For instance, in a corporate field, an OSPO might look into the following areas and identify the role that open source plays on each situation:

 ![organization-architecture](https://github.com/todogroup/ospology/assets/43671777/e722d9b0-04f7-4f0a-b645-fd369a2b56f9)